Rumpunzel/rpg-thingy/characters/skills.md

 > - Resting in settlements
 > - Researching while resting
 > - Buying and selling assets
-> - Mending social conditions while resting in a settlement
+> - Mending social wounds while resting in a settlement